Wix vs. WordPress

 Pros

-- SEO-friendly: Extensive optimization options and tools like Yoast SEO.
+• SEO-friendly: Extensive optimization options and tools such as Yoast SEO.

-- Full control: Self-hosted, complete access to code and data.
+• Full control: Self-hosted, with full access to code and data.

-- Scalable: Works for small blogs up to complex online shops.
+• Scalable: Suitable for everything from small blogs to complex online stores.

-- Maintenance effort: Regular backups and updates for plugins/themes.
+• Maintenance effort: Regular backups and updates of plugins and themes are necessary.

-- Hosting required: Speed and security depend on the hosting you choose.
+• Choose your own hosting: Speed and security depend on the hosting solution you choose.

 Conclusion

-Wix is perfect for small projects, beginners, and users who want to launch a website quickly.
-WordPress offers maximum flexibility, SEO potential and scalability — but requires more technical understanding.
-At aurelix, I combine both approaches: design and technical implementation tailored to ensure your website is unique, performant, and future-proof.
+Wix is ideal for small projects, beginners, and users who want to create a website quickly.
+WordPress, on the other hand, offers maximum flexibility, SEO potential, and scalability, but requires more technical know-how.
+At aurelix, I combine both approaches: design and technical implementation to ensure your website is unique, high-performing, and future-proof .

 Further Resources